Global Market Comments

-And last week, the fever went pandemic as silver rocketed 14.28%, and others like Platinum (PPLT) and Palladium (PALL) were also frenetically bid.
+And last week, the virus went pandemic as silver rocketed 8.6% and others like Palladium (PALL) were also frenetically bid.

 So I’ll take this opportunity to review a short history of the gold market (GLD) for the young and the uninformed.

-Since it peaked in the summer of 2011, the barbarous relic was beaten like the proverbial red-headed stepchild, dragging silver (SLV) down with it.
+Since it last peaked in the summer of 2011 at $1,927 an ounce, the barbarous relic was beaten like the proverbial red-headed stepchild, dragging silver (SLV) down with it.
 It faced a perfect storm.

 Gold was traditionally sought after as an inflation hedge.
 But with economic growth weak, wages stagnant, and much work still being outsourced abroad, deflation became rampant.

 The biggest buyers of gold in the world, the Indians, have seen their purchasing power drop by half, thanks to the collapse of the rupee against the US dollar.
 The government increased taxes on gold in order to staunch precious capital outflows.